tjosseau/objectyve/readme.md

 ### module

 This is the first method for defining modules manually **without using AMD** dependency system.
-This function will generate the "tree package" in the global scope to access the constructor.
+This function will generate the "tree package" in the global scope to access the Prototype.

 ```javascript
 (function() {